fluid-project/infusion-docs/src/documents/ContextAwareness.md

 A very common use case is to define an adaptation (that is, a `distributeOptions` block which targets the `contextAwareness` area of a collection of componentsin the tree), and then to create an instance of a single, well-known component which actually broadcasts the adaptation.
-This was what we did in two steps (`fluid.defaults` plus `fluid.constructSingle`) in the above [example `contextAwareness` broadcast](#example-of-dynamically-broadcasting-a-fresh-adaptation) can be done in a single step using the `fluid.contextAware.makeAdaptation` API.
+This was what we did in two steps (`fluid.defaults` plus `fluid.constructSingle`) in the above [example `contextAwareness` broadcast](#example-of-dynamically-broadcasting-a-fresh-adaptation)
+- this can be done in a single step using the `fluid.contextAware.makeAdaptation` API.

 ```
 fluid.contextAware.makeAdaptation(<adaptationRecord>);
 ```

-This accepts a single complex structure `adaptationRecord` with a number of fields that need to be filled in:
+This accepts a single structure `adaptationRecord` with a number of required fields:

 <table>
     <thead>